martinvonz/jj/docs/FAQ.md

 ### How can I keep my scratch files in the repository without committing them?

+You can set `snapshot.auto-track` to only start tracking new files matching the configured pattern (e.g. `"none()"`).
+Changes to already tracked files will still be snapshotted by every command.

 You can keep your notes and other scratch files in the repository, if you add a wildcard pattern to either the repo's `gitignore` or your global `gitignore`.
 Something like `*.scratch` or `*.scratchpad` should do, after that rename the